donut-party/system/README.md

 and `:services` are arbitrary names with no special meaning; you can name groups whatever you want.)

-Both component definitions contain `::ds/start` and `::ds/stop` signal handlers, as well as a `::ds/config`.
+Component definitions can contain `::ds/start` and `::ds/stop` signal handlers, as well as a `::ds/config`.
 The `:printer` component's `:ds/config` contains a _ref_ to the `:stack` component.